Welcome to Elinco JPC Blog - Precision Rotating Components

 For several years now, we’ve been seeing brushless motor dominating advance power tool industry.
 Does it really make difference to use brushless over brush motor?
 Yes, absolutely.
 There are significant difference between them.

-Let’s look at the basics of DC motor.
-Dc motor is all about magnets and electro-magnetism.
-Opposely charged magnets attract each other.
-Main idea behind DC motor is keep opposite charge of rotating component attracted towards non-moving magnets (the stator) in front of it so it generates constant pull.
-This forward pull movement produced by physical behavior of electromagnetism.
+Let’s look at the basics of DC motors.
+DC motors are all about magnets and electromagnetism.
+Oppositely charged magnets attract each other.
+The main idea behind DC motor is to keep the opposite charge of the rotating component attracted towards non-moving magnets (the stator) in front of it so it generates constant pull.
+This forward pull movement is produced by the physical behavior of electromagnetism.

 It is based on the principle that when a current-carrying conductor is placed in a magnetic field, it experiences a mechanical force whose direction is given by Fleming’s Left-hand rule and whose magnitude is given by